IHTSDO/rf2-to-rf1-conversion/README.md

 The script will also pass through any command line arguments to the jar file call so for example it could be called as follows:

-NOTE the use of the -p option which causes relationship ids to be populated is not supported.
+NOTE the use of the -p option which causes relationship ids to be populated is not recommended and it was not the intention of the IHTSDO to offer this facility as stated in the RF1 Deprecation documentation.
+It should work, however.

 <code>go.bat -b -p g:\incoming\SnomedCT_RF1Release_INT_20160131.zip</code>